-EDU3411 Literacy Clinical
+EDU3411 Literacy Clinical or EDU342x Clinical

 The Literacy Clinical is a semester-long, one-day-a-week experience in a public school.
 This experience requires a criminal background check.
 Students will complete an online background check application.
-The arrangements for this experience are made by the Public School Coordinator.
+The arrangements for this experience are made by the public school coordinator.